madeleineforbes/gwenbell.com/content.md

 Gwen Bell
 =========

-<mark>Current • 27 Apr 1:34p Bed-Stuy NYC • Photoshop, espresso and Jay Z.</mark>
+<mark>Current • 27 Apr 7:28p Bed-Stuy NYC • Walked all day, came back, astral planked and tightened up [about](http://gwenbell.com/about).</mark>

 I taught myself to code in 2004.
 I lived in Kiryu-shi, Japan, at the time.
 I was a full-time teacher at Yamamae Shōgakkō, and I loved the work.
 I also wanted to extend myself, to try something harder than teaching the Apples and Bananas song.
 I was frustrated with the limitations of LiveJournal, and wanted to create my own site, from scratch.
 So I taught myself to code.